The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

 If condition (b) is not satisfied, let $r$ be the \slave-$0$ root of $T'_0$ and $v$ its child.
 Create $T_0$ by removing $r$ and making $v$ the root.
 Then again (\ref{eq:repX}) is valid (with $\ell(T_0) < \ell(T'_0)$).
 Note that this argument fails for $k \not=0$ because removing the edge from $r$ to $v$ would remove the node corresponding to word $0^k1$ and $T_k$ would then no longer be in $\TT_k(m,n).$

-If condition (c) is not satisfied in $T'_k,$ let $u$ be a \slave-$1$ node in $T'_k$ whose child $v$ is also a \slave-$1$ node.
+If condition (c) is not satisfied in $T'_k,$ let $u$ be a \slave-$1$ node in $T'_k$ whose child $v$ is also an \slave-$1$ node.
 Let $w$ be the unique child of $v.$ Now create $T_k$ from $T'_k$ by pointing the $1$-edge leaving $u$ to $w$ instead of $v,$ i.e., removing $v$ from the tree.
 Then $\ell(T_k) \le \ell(T'_k)$ and (\ref{eq:repX}) is valid.

-If condition (d) is not satisfied in $T'_k,$ let $v$ be a \slave-$0$ node in $T'_k$ and suppose that its parent $u$ is either a \slave-$1$ node or a complete node.
+If condition (d) is not satisfied in $T'_k,$ let $v$ be an \slave-$0$ node in $T'_k$ whose parent $u$ is either an \slave-$1$ node or a complete node.
 Let $w$ be the unique child of $v.$ Now create $T_k$ from $T'_k$ by taking the pointer from $u$ that was pointing to $v$ and pointing it to $w$ instead, i.e., again removing $v$ from $T'_k$.
 Again, $\ell(T_k) \le \ell(T'_k)$ and (\ref{eq:repX}) is valid.
+Note that the condition that ``Additionally, if $k\neq0,$, further assume that $v$ is not a left node'', ensures that Condition 2 from Definition \ref{def:codeX} is not violated.

 We have shown that for any $T'_k,$ there exists a $T_k$ satisfying (a)-(d) and (\ref{eq:repX}).